Jump to top

 Voice disorders occur when a person's vocal chords are damaged by the environment, behavior or a related condition.
 In children, it is often caused by excessive yelling and screaming (vocal nodules) and gives their voice a raspy, breathy quality.

 At Speech-N-Motion Inc., we educate children and their families about “vocal hygiene” or how to properly use our voices to prevent permanent damage to vocal chords.
-We often refer to and collaborate with ENT’s to create goals to promote healthy vocal use and prevention of voice disorders in the future.
+We refer to and collaborate with ENT’s to create goals to promote healthy vocal use and prevention of voice disorders in the future.

 Individuals with fluency disorders “stutter” on sounds, words, and phrases when they speak.
 They might repeat sounds or words, get “stuck” on words, or take long pauses when speaking.
 Young children go through typical phases of disfluent speech when they are learning to speak in longer phrases; however, there are a number of indicators of persistent fluency disorders which warrant direct therapy from a speech-language pathologist.